Indonesia - Sumba & Flores Photo Tour - full itinerary

 Bajawa - Ruteng

-Today we set off by road for what promises to be a beautiful ride to Ruteng, winding through the island’s scenic countryside.
+From the villages - we set off by road for what promises to be a beautiful ride to Ruteng, winding through the island’s scenic countryside.
 Along the way, we see farmers working the fields and catch glimpses of daily life in the rural heart of the island.
 We’ll also have the chance to stop and see how the traditional drink, Arak, is made, giving us insight into a unique local craft.

 Not far from Ruteng, we can visit the serene Ranamese Lake, whose name means “big lake” in the local language.
 This crater lake is surrounded by lush rainforest and is home to endemic birds that add a splash of vibrant colour to the misty, green landscape.
 Its mirror-like surface offers beautiful reflections and creates a tranquil, dreamlike scene that’s perfect for both photography and quiet contemplation.